 Julius Eastman was a fantastic American composer from Ithaca, New York where he learned the piano as a teenager.

 He soon progressed and went on to study at college and worked extensively as a pianist.

-It wasn’t until the 70s that he began composing more seriously and his style being an essential part of the post-minimalism movement.
+It wasn’t until the 70s that he began composing more seriously, and his style became an essential part of the post-minimalism movement.